 Annual and semester Fact Books will be used widely in the university community.

-Institutional Research will provide a leadership role in achieving valid and reliable sources of information.
+Institutional Research and Effectiveness will provide a leadership role in achieving valid and reliable sources of information.

 Administrators will receive accurate, timely, useful information when making special requests.

-Institutional Research will utilize the most efficient means available to achieve desired ends, including technologies, strategies, design, and methods.
+Institutional Research and Effectiveness will utilize the most efficient means available to achieve desired ends, including technologies, strategies, design, and methods.

 Complete text of the Purpose & Objectives (PDF)

-The Office of Institutional Research monitors and assists with the:
+The Office of Institutional Research and Effectiveness monitors and assists with the:

 Texas Higher Education Coordinating Board's Access and Equity Plan,

 Coordinating Board's Educational Technology Plan,